Death of man who intervened in altercation being investigated as homicide

 Around 7 p.m., police said a man was walking by James Short Park, located in southwest Calgary, when he heard an altercation talking place between a man and woman inside the park.

 Police said it is believed that the suspect pulled a knife on the victim and threatened him.
-The victim turned to run, but tripped and fell onto the back bumper of a red or burgundy SUV.
+The victim turned to run, but tripped and fell onto the bumper of a car.

-The victim was taken to hospital but died on July 3.
+The victim was transported to hospital but died on July 3.

 Anyone with information is encouraged to call CPS at 403-266-1234.
 Anonymous tips can be submitted through Crime Stoppers at 1-800-222-8477 or its website.